 At Our Lady of Lourdes Catholic Nursery and Primary School we strongly believe in and adhere to current safeguarding legislation which our practice reflects:

 ‘Safeguarding and promoting the welfare of children is everyone’s responsibility.
-Everyone who comes into contact with children and their families and carers has a role to play in safeguarding children.
-In order to fulfil this responsibility effectively, all professionals should make sure their approach is child-centred.
+Everyone who comes into contact with children and their families has a role to play.
+In order to fulfil this responsibility effectively, all practitioners should make sure their approach is child-centred.
 This means that they should consider, at all times, what is in the best interests of the child.’
-(Department for Education – DfE 2016)
+(DFE - Keeping Children Safe in Education 2021)

 Our Lady of Lourdes Catholic Nursery & Primary School is committed to ensuring the safety of all of our children.
-We have a detailed Child Protection Policy that explains the procedures that the staff must follow in order to protect our children.
-The Designated Safeguarding Lead for our school is Mrs Siddell and the Deputy Safeguarding Leads are Mrs McDermott and Mr Gallagher
+We have a detailed Safeguarding and Child Protection Policy that explains the procedures that the staff must follow in order to protect our children.
+The Designated Safeguarding Lead for our school is Mrs McDermott and the Deputy Safeguarding Leads are Mr McCann, Mrs Siddell and Mr Gallagher.

 The Safeguarding team can be contacted at the school on 01704 568375 or by email on email@example.com.

-We are dedicated team of staff, who will be more than happy to help with any concerns you may have.
+We are dedicated team of staff, with links to our pastoral team, who will be more than happy to help with any concerns you may have.

-Additional guidance can be found in the DFE ‘Keeping Children Safe in Education (2020) document.
+Additional guidance can be found in the DFE ‘Keeping Children Safe in Education (2021) and 'Working Together to Safeguard Children' (2018) documents.

 This guidance applies to all schools and is primarily for: